 The polesitter has not retired since 2005, all of the top fourteen positions have provided top three finishes and wins from the second row are rare.
 Here’s everything you need to know about the history of each grid slot at Spa Francorchamps!

 THE STATS IN BRIEF

 - Polesitter has finished on the podium every year since 2007

-- Only one win away from front row in last 10 years
+- Only one win away from front row in the last 12 years

 - 16th has furthest back win

 - Furthest back podium finish from 21st